Together for over fifty years,

 ABOUT THE POET:

 Ann D. Stevenson only began writing after she retired, when she joined a Writing for Well-Being course.
-It was during a difficult time, as her husband had recently been diagnosed with cancer.
-She discovered that she really enjoyed writing, especially poetry.
-It was a real boost to her morale when Family Friend Poems began publishing her poems....
+It was during a difficult time, as her husband had recently been diagnosed with terminal cancer.
+She found writing very therapeutic, more especially poetry.
+It was a real boost to her morale when Family Friend Poems began publishing her...

 Patricia, you are always so kind and understanding - your comments mean a great deal to me.